sebj/iOS-Shortcuts-Reference/README.md

-# Shortcuts File Format
+# Shortcuts File Format Reference
-Shortcuts are exported from the iOS 12 Shortcuts app with a `.shortcuts` extension.
-Workflows exported from the Workflows app use a `.wflow` extension, but share the same internal format.

 ## File Structure
+Shortcuts are exported from the iOS Shortcuts app with a `.shortcuts` extension.
+Workflows exported from the Workflows app use a `.wflow` extension.

-The format of a shortcut and a workflow file are the same – the file format does not seem to have changed going from the Workflow app to Apple’s iOS 12 Shortcuts app.
-Many strings remain prefixed with `WFWorkflow`.
+The format of a shortcut and a workflow file are mostly the same – the file format does not seem to have changed going from the Workflow app to Apple’s iOS Shortcuts app.
+Many keys and values remain prefixed with `WFWorkflow`.

 The file is in a binary property list format.
 It’s possible to open it by transferring to a Mac and changing the file extension to `.plist`, where it can then be viewed in Xcode or other supported apps.